chrisaga/hk-pandoc-writers/odt/README.md

 I have found a list-style which render well even in BlockQuotes (Quotations) even if there is some kind of styling such as borders or colored background.

+Warning !
+Google docs doesn't render well the left border of a block quote with nested lists.
+It's probably an OpenDocument to Google docs conversion issue.

 >This is a bullet list:
 >